Assignment Help

 Transparency and Open Science Checklist

-Remember: Statistical significance is binary — either you reject H₀ at your alpha level or you do not.
+Remember: Statistical significance is binary.
 But transparency is continuous — you can always report more completely, more precisely, and more honestly.
-The standard to aim for is not just "have I met the minimum?" but "could an independent researcher fully understand and evaluate my analysis from what I've written?"
-If the answer is yes, your reporting is transparent.
+The standard to aim for: could an independent researcher fully understand and evaluate your analysis from what you’ve written?
+If yes, your reporting is transparent.

 Common Transparency Failures and How to Fix Them